niyatibafna/dialup/dtm/README.md

 * `results_dir `: folder path where the BLEU scores for each language are stored.
 Best used for **quantitative** analysis.

 ## Add a new bilingual lexicon / language
-Lexicons are sorted by language pair and separated into `functional`, `content`, and `all` (a combination of `functional` and `content`).
-Should you wish to evaluate an LRL-HRL pair that doesn't yet exist, you will have to create an additional folder that follows the `lrl-hrl` naming convention before adding lexicons.
-In addition to the lexicon that contains all known LRL-HRL translation pairs, you will have to create two more lexicons: one containing content words and another containing functional words.
+Should you wish to run D-->M on an LRL-HRL pair for which we don't have lexicons, you can create your own `lrl-hrl` lexicon in the `lexicons/` folder.

-For the lexicon to be processed correctly, it must be stored as a JSON and follow the format below:
+All lexicons must be stored as a JSON and follow the format below:
 ```
 {
     <word in LRL>: {